30 Point Commercial Office Cleaning Checklist

 28. Baseboards (Dust)

-For best results commercial cleaning is usually performed after business hours.
+Closing Checklist For best results commercial cleaning is usually performed after business hours.
 With so many cleaning responsibilities to account for, it’s important to have a closing checklist.
-These tasks ensure that your place of business remains out of harm’s way.
+These tasks ensure that your place of business remains safe and secure.

 29. Turn off designated lights